 On October 9, 2008, the Company announced that it filed a Form S-3 "shelf" registration statement with the Securities and Exchange Commission to register for possible future sale of shares of the Company's common and/or preferred stock at an aggregate offering price not to exceed \$1.0 billion.
 The Company sold 2.3 million shares of its common stock pursuant to this registration statement on April 7, 2010, at \$53.00 per share.
-The registration statement was set to expire on October 23, 2011, therefore, the Company filed a new registration statement on October 4, 2011 to register for possible future sale shares of the Company's common and/or preferred stock at an aggregate offering price not to exceed \$1.0 billion.
+Under SEC rules, a shelf registration statement on Form S-3 expires after three years.
+The Company filed its latest renewal S-3 on October 8, 2014 to register for possible future sale shares of the Company's common and/or preferred stock at an aggregate offering price not to exceed \$1.0 billion.
 The stock may be offered by the Company in amounts, at prices and on terms to be determined by the board of directors if and when shares are issued.